dbt-labs/dbt-codegen/README.md

 column names to your source definition.

 ### Usage:
-1. Use the macro (in dbt Develop, in a scratch file, or in a run operation) like so:
+1. Copy the macro into a statement tab in the dbt Cloud IDE, or into an analysis file, and compile your code

 ```
 {{ codegen.generate_source('raw_jaffle_shop') }}